hluis86/Cloud_Cyber/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting in-bound to the network.

  - Load Balance plays an important security role by off-loading distributed denial-of-service (DDoS) attacks
- - Implementing the use of a Jump Box its possible
+ - Implementing the use of a Jump Box its possible secure the connection before launching any administrative tasks or even to connect to other serveres

-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
-- _TODO: What does Filebeat watch for?_
+- What does Filebeat watch for?
+  - Filebeat monitors the log files or specific locations that you can select, collects log events and forwards to the Logstash or Elasticsearch for indexing.

-- _TODO: What does Metricbeat record?_
+- TODO: What does Metricbeat record?
+  -Meatricbeat collects metrics from the operating system and from the services running on the server and sends it to the Elastichsearch or Logstash.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name       | Function   | IP Address | Operating System |
 |------------|------------|------------|------------------|